Bringing transparency, accountability, and your voice to the DNC.

 - During his 2016 campaign, Michael visited 29 counties in eight months.

-- With 223 votes out of 293 cast (76%), Michael earned the third-highest vote total among all 51 candidates in the state.
+- In 2016, with 223 votes out of 293 cast, Michael earned the third-highest vote total among all 51 candidates in the state.
+At 30 years old, Michael was the youngest-ever elected California DNC member.

-- Michael will be the first California DNC Member to complete his entire four-year term as a Young Democrat.
+- Michael is the first California DNC member to complete an entire four-year term as a Young Democrat.

 Winning Democratic experience throughout California